Best Boxing Day sale deals on air fryers 2022

 When will the tech Boxing Day sales begin in 2022?

-The clue is in the name, and Boxing Day officially starts today (26 December).
-But, as with Black Friday, some retailers have started launching deals a little earlier, and naturally, we’ll be tracking those too.
+Boxing Day officially started on 26 December.
+But, as with Black Friday, some retailers started launching deals a little earlier, and naturally, we’ll be tracking those too.

 When will the tech Boxing Day sales end?